Fiona-J-W/cpp_tutorial/src/02_more_basics.md

 if you need integers that are one byte wide and only use `char` if you want a character.

-// TODO: size_t, signed/unsigned-conversions, integer-promotion
+TODO: size_t, warnings about signed/unsigned-conversions and integer-promotions

 `auto`
 ----